ibm-datapower/datapower-tutorials/using-datapower-in-kubernetes/getting-started-datapower-in-gke.md

 $ kubectl describe replicasets
 ```

-Lastly, our first Google Cloud Session will also show our previous interative session with the container has now
+Lastly, our first Google Cloud Session will also show our previous interactive session with the container has now
 been terminated since we issued a deletion of the pod.
 To reattach to the new container created by the replica set,
 we can issue: